...

 Caution and Individualization

-Not everyone is suited for a ketogenic diet.
-This includes people with type 2 diabetes and obesity, as well as those with certain medical conditions.
-Older adults, pregnant or breastfeeding women, and anyone on medications that the diet could affect should proceed with caution.
-Also, it’s essential to think about how long you can keep up with the keto diet and if it fits into your lifestyle.
+The ketogenic diet is not for everyone.
+People with type 2 diabetes or obesity may not be suited for it.
+It’s also not recommended for those with certain medical conditions.
+Older adults, pregnant or breastfeeding women, should be careful.
+Anyone taking medications that the diet might impact must also proceed with caution.
+Additionally, consider if you can maintain the keto diet long-term and if it suits your lifestyle.

 Though the keto diet can help manage type 2 diabetes, it doesn’t work the same for everyone.
 Before starting the diet, it’s crucial to consult healthcare professionals.
 They can help tailor the diet to fit your needs and aims.